-Although we anticipate that use of the larger chamber and lower concentrations should increase the likelihood of useful data being obtained with Texanol, tests will be carried out to evaluate how best to carry out the experiments before utilizing the large chamber.
+Although we anticipate that use of the larger chamber and lower concentrations should increase the likelihood of useful data being obtained with low volatility materials such as Texanol, tests will be carried out to evaluate how best to carry out the experiments before utilizing the large chamber.
 Methods to inject and analyze it in the gas phase will be evaluated using smaller reactors constructed of similar material as the large chamber.
-If no quantitative gas-phase analysis method is found, injection methods and surface absorption behavior will be evaluated using experiments in purified air using the total carbon analyzer developed for the direct reactivity flow system, as discussed above.
-The results of these tests should serve as a basis to assess the feasibility of conducting chamber experiments with the compound that are sufficiently well characterized for mechanism evaluation, and also to determine the best approach to employ.
+If no quantitative gas-phase analysis method is found, injection methods and surface absorption behavior will be evaluated using experiments in purified air using the total carbon analyzer developed for the direct reactivity flow system, as discussed below.
+The results of these tests will serve as a basis for determining the best approach to employ to obtain useful mechanism evaluation data for such compounds.